-Now that you've enrolled in a Medicare Part D plan, the Centers for Medicare & Medicaid Services (CMS) requires that Express Scripts Medicare send you certain plan materials.
-This Evidence of Coverage includes information on standard rules and processes for a Medicare Part D prescription drug plan program.
-Please be sure to review your other plan materials for plan-specific information or contact Express Scripts Medicare Customer Service toll-free at (866) 264-4676.
-Customer Service is available 24 hours a day, 7 days a week.
-TTY users should call (800) 716-3231.
+Now that you've enrolled in a Medicare Part D plan, the Centers for Medicare & Medicaid Services (CMS) requires that Express Scripts Medicare make certain plan materials available to you.
+This Evidence of Coverage includes information on standard rules and processes for a Medicare Part D prescription drug plan.

-January 1 - December 31, 2024
+January 1 - December 31, 2025